cloudnativetrainings/trainings/advanced_operations_of_kubernetes_with_kubeone/01_create-cloud-credentials/README.md

   ls -la *.json
   export GOOGLE_CREDENTIALS=$(cat ./k8c-cluster-provisioner-sa-key.json)

-  # for avoiding problem with Google Cloud Shell on reconnects we persist this value also into our ~/.bashrc rile
+  # for avoiding problem with Google Cloud Shell on reconnects we persist this value also into our .trainingrc rile
-  echo "export GOOGLE_CREDENTIALS='$(cat ./k8c-cluster-provisioner-sa-key.json)'" >> ~/.bashrc
+  echo "export GOOGLE_CREDENTIALS='$(cat ./k8c-cluster-provisioner-sa-key.json)'" >> $TRAINING_DIR/.trainingrc

   ```